fgrandel/meteor-versioning/README.md

 1. Transactions
 2. Infinite-Level Undo/Redo
-3. Automatic Conflict Resolution for Concurrent Distributed Transactions (aka "Operational Transformation", "Preservation of Intent and Causality")
+3. Automatic Conflict Resolution for Concurrent Distributed Transactions ("Preservation of Intent and Causality")
 4. Versioning of Collection Objects